zenhack/mule/doc/crash-course.md

 ```

 Inside of text literals, any character is allowed, but double quotes
-backslashes must be escaped by preceding them with a backslash.
+and backslashes must be escaped by preceding them with a backslash.
 So:

 * `\"` generates a double quote.
 * `\\` generates a single backslash